 - Don’t bury tampons or pads: Either carry them out or burn them completely.
 (I’m going to do a separate blog post on this).

 - Paper: There are several schools of thought on this.
 Some people burn their paper (be careful not to light a bushfire!), some people bury it, some people carry it out (double zip-loc bags).
 If you’re going to bury, I feel that the cheapest, recycled paper (yep, the scratchy brown stuff) is probably going to break down the quickest.

-- In the snow… down below: It’s a tough call, but officially when ski touring you should dig down into the earth to bury your treasure… again, good luck with that.
+- In the snow: It’s a tough call, but officially when ski touring or walking in some pristine wilderness environments you shouldn’t bury your treasure, but carry it out.
+A Poo Tube is an easy way of doing this.
 But the big golden rule with poo-ing in the snow is to not use paper – a handful of snow works a treat and is like a little chilly bidet for your bottom!

 - Mark your territory: I’m sure that when you were a toddler and proud of what you produced you felt the need to show everyone.
 However, we’re grown-ups.
 Please cover your creation completely with dirt and then mark your spot with sticks laid down – X marks the spot.
 If you’re in a group and the options are limited, you’ll be very thankful that everyone has followed this rule.